 The 2 front (grid) booklets = Pam’s World, notations I deem necessary for self-management, including the Daily Log.
 The lined booklet and another grid booklet, in the back, focus on my OnLine World.

 Every note triggered by review of one or more gDrive files gets dumped into my Daily Log, using the same black 0.3mm Pilot Juice Up gel ink pen.
 My daily routine includes an “Admin”istrative session, including review of that Log.
 If an initial notation constitutes a project in disguise, I’ll iron out those steps during a planning session.
 Yes, a section of the Pam’s World booklets is bookmarked for hammering out project specifics.

 - Every handwritten note, regardless of category, moves into my bullet journal ‘hood.

 - I duplicate nothing; I tolerate no overlaps.
 My hardlandscape calendar reflects only real events and inescapable deadlines.
 My wanna-do-by‘s populate a separate calendar.

 - Every web page I want to retain: PrintFriendly → PDF → searchable gDrive.

 - IFTTT: new gDrive /0-new file → append to EverNote InBox Research file.

 A simple system will not morph into an approaching vampire, inducing avoidance.
-I know all untouched files reside in gDrive’s 0-new folder.
+I know all untouched files residing in the same gDrive’s 0-new folder.
 I know the bullet journal Daily Log hosts all wedded-to-paper late-breaking notes.
 I know project particulars hang out in the same condo.
-Bonus: I conduct 99% of my online missions from my iPad; everything essential to this scheme smiles at the tablet.
+I know all unread files live in the 0-new gDrive folder.
+Clean.
+Simple.
+Efficient.